theprimepackage/csis202-junit-tests/README.md

 # Welcome the CSIS202 JUnit Test Repo!

-Here is where we will collaboratively create JUnit tests descriptive we can test our programs before submission.
+Here is where we will collaboratively create JUnit tests that way we can test our programs before submission.
 Ideally this will ensure that our classes will be essential flawless.

 ## Getting Started